Noeuclides/guane-intern-fastapi/README.md

 web_1     | INFO:     Application startup complete.
 ```

 Then, go to your browser and write "http://127.0.0.1:8000/docs", to view the endpoints available, and create, edit, get, and delete entities.
+Or go to "http://127.0.0.1:8000/redoc" to see the documentation.